zylx0532/pasztor.at/_posts/2018-12-07-what-is-ssrf.md

 googleimage:   /assets/img/what-is-ssrf.png
 twitter_card:  summary_large_image
 tags:          [Development, DevOps, Security]
+sharing:
+  twitter:  "#SSRF is a sneaky #security vulnerability that may cause you big headaches.
+Let's talk about it!"
+  facebook: "#SSRF is a sneaky #security vulnerability that may cause you big headaches.
+Let's talk about it!"
+  linkedin: "SSRF is a sneaky security vulnerability that may cause you big headaches.
+Let's talk about it!"
+  patreon:  "SSRF is a sneaky security vulnerability that may cause you big headaches.
+Let's talk about it!"
 ---

 CSRF is, while still prevalent, no longer an unknown type of security vulnerability.
 It's brother, SSRF, however, is.